Frequently Asked Questions

 - I-O products are not compliant (a few exceptions)....must check each part number to see if we have material information or declaration.

-- Standard "CLX" series parts that use pre-plated pins are not compliant (must check part number to confirm status).
+- Standard "CLX" products that use pre-plated pins are not compliant (must check part number to confirm status).

 - Any product containing wire, cable, hardware such as screws, nuts, bolts, metal shields is suspect and should be verified.